-It is a pre-condition of any investment consideration, that all publicly available information in relation to ESG matters are reflected and reported as part of the firm's investment due diligence and monitoring, subject to the provisions of our funds' offering documents and the investment management agreements for our managed accounts and, as noted above, Lodbrok's fiduciary duty to maximise returns for the fund investors.
+It is a pre-condition of any investment consideration, that all publicly available information in relation to ESG and wider sustainability matters are reflected and reported as part of the firm's investment due diligence and monitoring, subject to the provisions of our funds' offering documents and the investment management agreements for our managed accounts and, as noted above, Lodbrok's fiduciary duty to maximise returns for the fund investors.

 Relevant and 'material' ESG issues are analysed on a case-by-case basis and the overall decisionmaking process will be holistic with fundamental financial analysis being supplemented, where appropriate, by ESG and other non-financial factors.
-Material issues are defined as those matters deemed by Lodbrok's CIO and investment team, in consultation with Lodbrok's external ESG advisors, and the Risk Committee of the firm where appropriate, to have or have the potential to have a direct substantial impact on an organisation's ability to create, preserve or erode economic value as well as environmental and social value for itself and its stakeholders.
-As part of this process, the firm will have regard to the fact that its typical investment period is two to three years in bonds issued with a two to three year maturity, typically having an expected take out event in less than two years.
-Accordingly, the firm will consider the nature of the ESG risks that could have an impact on the companies in which the firm is invested during this time period.
+Material issues are defined as those matters deemed by the CIO and investment team, in consultation with Lodbrok's external ESG advisors, the Risk Committee and RBISC of the firm where appropriate:

+- to have or to be reasonably likely to have a positive or negative financially-significant impact on the financial condition or operating performance of a company; or - to have or to have the potential to have a direct substantial impact on an organisation's ability to create, preserve or erode economic value as well as environmental and social value for itself and its stakeholders.

+As part of this process, the firm will have regard to the fact that its typical investment period is two to three years in bonds issued with a two-to-three-year maturity, typically having an expected takeout event in less than two years.
+Accordingly, the firm will consider the nature of the ESG and wider sustainability risks that could have an impact on the companies in which the firm is invested during this time period.
 In general, this means that the firm has a greater focus on matters associated with corporate governance issues, which can erode value for investors on a short-term basis if sufficiently acute.

-Whilst investment decisions per se are the decision of the CIO in the first instance, in line with the firm's risk management process, investments deemed not to be consistent with the firm's ESG philosophy and approach as influenced by reports and alerts from the firm's external ESG data sources, will be considered by the risk committee, with the determination of the firm's Risk Manager being final and conclusive as regards the appropriateness of continued investment by the accounts managed by the firm in the relevant company under discussion.
+Whilst investment decisions per se are the decision of the CIO in the first instance, in line with the firm's risk management process, investments deemed not to be consistent with the firm's ESG philosophy and approach as informed by its research and due diligence (including on ESG and wider sustainability factors), reports and alerts from the firm's external ESG data sources, will be considered by the risk committee, with the determination of the firm's Risk Manager being final and conclusive as regards the appropriateness of continued investment by the accounts managed by the firm in the relevant company under discussion.